 If a configuration value needs to be changed, type the new value and the original value is overwritten.
 Every time <Enter> is pressed, the displayed configuration value is accepted and the next parameter is displayed.

-2. As soon as the Telnet sign-on screen appears, press <Enter> to go into the LAN-520X Setup mode.
-There is a 2-3 second time window in which you must press <Enter> before the Telnet session automatically closes.
+As soon as the Telnet sign-on screen appears, press <Enter> to go into the LAN-520X Setup mode.
+There is a two to three second window in which you must press <Enter> before the Telnet session automatically closes.
 If the Telnet session closes before you enter Setup mode (if nothing happens when you press <Enter>), simply click the box again to establish the connection.

 Figure 6: LAN-520X Secondary Channel 2 Settings.